 And we just want the panel to be off to the right of where the character will be in the game view.
 Adjust the panel Alpha so its no longer transparent by adjusting the Alpha setting on the color picker to be 255.
 Set the color of the panel to be a dark gray:

-Rename the Panel to “Customizer” and inside this we are going to section it off.
+Rename the Panel to “Customizer” and inside this we are going to section it off to make customizing our Unity avatar easier.
 At the top we will have a title that is going to be for the sliders, we will have a section for hair, and a few options for skin color.
 We will be using TextMeshPro for the text on the UI elements, so with the Customizer selected in the Hierarchy>Right Click>TextMeshPro-Text.
 You will need to import the TMP Essentials:

 Position the text to be in the top left corner of the panel, Adjust the font size to be 24.
 The text input field can be “Character Settings.”